emilyh006/moderated_mediator_analysis/README.md

 ## Moderated Mediator Analysis
-Statisitical Replication as the Final Project for intro Computational Social Science Course
+Statistical Replication as the Final Project for intro Computational Social Science Course